2025 Guide to Christmas at Hersheypark

 Sunday morning we ate breakfast at the hotel.
 It was typical bagels, cereal, yogurt, and a few hot choices.
 My kids love hotel breakfast so they were very happy.
 I love coffee…so I was happy too!!

 Then we packed up, checked out and were first in line to enter the park!!
-I am an early person.
+I always arrive early when visiting theme parks to stay ahead of the crowds.

-On Sunday we spent the day riding attractions again and riding some that we missed the day before.
+On Sunday we spent the day riding attractions.
 Most of the holiday activities are in the evening so we used this time to ride attractions.

 If you only have one day you may want to do rides first and then start exploring all the Christmas activities at the park.